 In 2004, Cheruiyot finished sixth at the National Championships to qualify for the World Cross Country in Brussels, where she finished eighth at 4km.
 But she failed to make it into the team for the Athens Olympics, finishing fourth in the 5000m trial (15:54.59).

-In 2005, Cheruiyot opted to take a sabbatical to finish her final secondary school year (Form 4) at Singole, having missed out on the World Cross Country for the second time in a row since she made her debut in 1998.
+In 2005, Cheruiyot opted to take a sabbatical to finish her final secondary school year (Form 4) at Sing’ore, having missed out on the World Cross Country for the second time in a row since she made her debut in 1998.
 “I took part only in the National Cross Country Championships where I finished 10th (4km) and did not make the team,” she said.
-“From then, I did not take part in any other event that year.”

 In 2006, having finished fourth in the 5000m trials for the Commonwealth Games in Melbourne, thus failing to make the team, Cheruiyot then focused on the cross country, taking sixth place in the senior women’s 4km short course trials to return to the Kenyan World Cross Country team, in Fukuoka, Japan, placing eighth in the world event.